iansmith/parigot/site/content/en/docs/mserviceone.md

 Broadly speaking, failure/error handling in a distributed system is known to be hard.
 Like, predicting the stock market kind of hard!
-For those not familiar with this problem, it hinges on a quite simple fact: The (separate) program that notices/receives the failure may not (does notå) have the global information necessary to make a good decision about error handling.
-If you think about a caller and callee where a request flows from caller to callee, and the callee is seriously impaired, making a "good" decision about errors that the broken receives is difficult.
+For those not familiar with this problem, it hinges on a quite simple fact: The (separate) program that notices/receives the failure may not (does not) have the global information necessary to make a good decision about error handling.
+If you think about a caller and callee where a request flows from caller to callee, and the callee is seriously impaired, making a "good" decision about errors that occur in the broken receives is difficult.
 This difficulty comes from the fact the broken service doesn't have even have knowlege of the caller, much less global knowlege.
-Even if the error is simply propagated back  to the caller, the same issue results.
+Even if the error is simply propagated back  to the caller, the same issue results, with caller now being the callee of some other service.

 The "right thing to do" about many errors requires global knowlege about the state of the system (to say nothing of the user!)
 The simplest possible example here the difference between product and testing; in one case a system failure is expected/desired, in the other case it is not.
-It should be noted that the microservice design considers the isolation of knowlege and accompanying responsibility as a **feature**.
-This is frequently termed "separation of concerns" when viewed as a positive for the microservice approach.
-I might be tempted to call it "moving the problem".
+In fairness, there are some languages (go) and frameworks that try to provide some amount of context to the callee, but these are not use anywhere near enough to be considered standard.

 ****Symptom:Testing****